AyushKashyapII/CliffWalking/README.md

 - `cv2` (if visualization is enabled)
 - `pickle` (for saving/loading Q-tables)

-- i dotn know if anyone is reading this nut wowowo

 Install dependencies:
 ```bash
 pip install gymnasium numpy matplotlib opencv-python